fakeshadow/pixel-psn/README.md

     create a databse called "psn" and setup a user password for it.

     change the DATABASE setting in .env file according to your previous setting.

+## **Frontend Setup:**
+    Rename .env_sample to .env and change to match your backend.

+    yarn build for production

+    setup your http server

+    * You can also use yarn serve and run it in debug mode

 ### **API endpoints:**
 *  Check [HERE](https://tusticles.com/psn-php/first_login.html) for how to get uuid and 2FA code you need them to interact with all PSN API except the ones for PSN store